CoachhCal/The-Road/README.md

 There are two modes:
 *  **Quick play**: The best option to test out the games features and understand how it works.
 You'll be provided with a preset inventory so you can immediately shop for different gear, gamble in the casino, or fight enemies in the pits
-*  **Story mode**: Starting wih minimal gear, you'll slowly discover your characters mission as the game progresses.
+*  **Story mode**: Starting with minimal gear, you'll slowly discover your characters mission as the game progresses.
 Often, you'll have to make choices that will directly impact you and the story ahead

 # How to play
 The easiest way to play is by downloading the game as an executable by following this link: https://github.com/CoachhCal/The-Road/releases/tag/v0.1